keplerstein/component-library/readme.md

 $ yarn add git+ssh://git@github.com:keplerstein/keplerstein-component-library.git
 ```

 Make sure the domain github.com is added to the list of your well known hosts.
-Just run following command and **answer yes** to save it automatically.
+Just run following command and **answer yes** to save it automatically:

 [More info](https://stackoverflow.com/questions/13363553/git-error-host-key-verification-failed-when-connecting-to-remote-repository)